 For many people, being arrested for a first DUI in California is the very first time they are ever being arrested and faced with the criminal justice system.

-This extremely scary experience can have devastating consequences for many people especially if there are aggravating factors, such as accident, presence of minors in the car, prior DUI cases, probation violations, or measurement of blood shows a high blood alcohol level.
-The punishment statute for a first offense DUI is found in California Vehicle Code Sections 23520, CVC 23536, and CVC 23538.
-With a DUI probation, which is the case most of the time, the defendants may, but are not required to be sentenced to 2 days of jail and up to the maximum of 6 months.
-Barring the presence of above mentioned aggravating factors, the sentence for a first offense DUI rarely involves any jail time.
+This extremely scary experience can have devastating consequences for many people especially if there are aggravating factors, such as accidents, the presence of minors in the car, prior DUI cases, probation violations, or measurement of blood shows a high blood alcohol level.
+The punishment for a first-offense DUI violation is found in California Vehicle Code Sections 23520, CVC 23536, and CVC 23538.
+When a defendant is placed on DUI probation, which is the case most of the time, the defendants may, but are not required to be sentenced to 2 days of jail – up to a maximum of 6 months.
+Barring the presence of above mentioned aggravating factors, the sentence for a first-offense DUI rarely involves any jail time.
 In Los Angles DUI cases, probationary sentences of less than 6 months in jail usually result in being released very quickly, sometimes on the same day.

-As part of the punishment for a first offense DUI, a driver can be expected to be placed on unsupervised (court) probation for a period of 36 months.
-As part of Los Angeles DUI probation, you would be ordered to pay a fine, of at least $390.00 plus penalty assessments are imposed along with a requirement to complete an alcohol education program that is 3, 6 or 9 months.
+As discussed above, as part of the punishment for a first-offense DUI in Los Angeles, a driver can be expected to be placed on unsupervised (court) probation for a period of 36 months.
+As part of Los Angeles DUI probation, you would be ordered to pay a fine, of at least $390.00 plus penalties and assessments, and required to participate in and complete an alcohol education program for 3, 6, or 9 months.
 In addition, depending on the facts of your Los Angeles DUI case, records and the judge, you might face additional conditions of Los Angeles DUI probation, such as a MADD VIP class, a Hospital-and-Morgue (HAM) program, Alcoholic Anonymous meetings, Community Service, Comunity Labor, and even jail sentence.
-If your Los Angles DUI involves an accident, the judge must also order a restitution hearing where the actual expenses of the victim can be ordered to be paid.
+If your Los Angles DUI involves an accident, the judge must also order a restitution hearing where the actual out-of-pocket expenses of the victim can be ordered to be paid.
 All these severe punishment consequences are part of negotiations and can be minimized by aggressive DUI defense.